China's spiraling Delta variant outbreak hits Wuhan, prompting mass testing of 11 million residents

 The country has also imposed massive nationwide travel restrictions.
 All provincial authorities have urged citizens not to travel to medium and high-risk areas or leave the provinces where they live unless it is strictly necessary.

-The Chinese government is particularly concern about the spread of the virus to Beijing, which is set to hold the Winter Olympics in February next year.
+The Chinese government is particularly concerned about the spread of the virus to Beijing, which is set to hold the Winter Olympics in February next year.
 The city has reported a handful of cases since last week -- its first coronavirus resurgence in months.

 Beijing authorities have banned people from medium- or high-risk areas from entering, suspending flights, trains and buses from Covid-hit places.
 Since Tuesday, 23 railway stations have halted ticket sales for train rides heading to the capital, Xinhua reported.